filmhubhq/filmhubhq.github.io/jobs/_posts/2019-05-10-video-and-support-tech.md

 - Run our rigorous ingest QC, onboarding independent film and episodic titles including video, related assets and metadata
 - Supervise and monitor our proprietary cloud based asset processing and delivery to video streaming platforms
-- Respond to and solve user support requests
-- Contribute to our help resources - write help articles, make tutourial videos
+- Contribute to our help resources - write help articles, make tutorial videos
 - Evaluate current product, work with development team to improve user experience
 - Manage individual project priorities, deadlines and deliverables

 ### Required skills

-- 1+ year experience in film industry post production, video quality control, and/or content operations
+- 1+ year(s) in film industry post production, video quality control, and/or content operations
 - Extremely organized and detail-oriented, strong ability to investigate and troubleshoot
 - Tech wizard with knowledge of
   - Video streaming and content delivery